 Neurosciences (Brain & Spine)

 Hou, Samuel Y; Wu, Shwu-Yuan; and Chiang, Cheng-Ming, "Transcriptional activity among high and low risk human papillomavirus E2 proteins correlates with E2 DNA binding."
 (2002).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 881.